zentrocdot/Bash/PROGRAMMING.md

 # Donation

-<p align="justify">If you like what I present here, and if it helps you above, donate me a cup of coffee.</p>
+<p align="justify">If you like what I present here, and if it helps you above, donate me a cup of coffee.
+I drink a lot of coffee while programming and writing.</p>

 <pre>TQamF8Q3z63sVFWiXgn2pzpWyhkQJhRtW7            (TRON)
 DMh7EXf7XbibFFsqaAetdQQ77Zb5TVCXiX            (DOGE)